Site Builder is a legacy product and is no longer available to new Customers. |

 Back to topSummary & Details

-On the left of your item or product page, Vast displays the item’s or product's summary (pulled from your Booking Manager).
+Vast displays the item’s or product's summary (pulled from your Booking Manager) on the left of your item or product page.
 Below the summary, Vast will print the item’s details (also pulled from your Booking Manager).

 Images and Videos